yasutakatou/secretloader/README.md

 1) OS Environment

-How to create an IAM user and define credentials in OS environment variables.
+How to create an IAM user and define credentials in **OS environment variables**.

 ```
 $ export AWS_ACCESS_KEY_ID=YOUR_AKID